-The benefit of 'limited liability' that comes with incorporation, is that members of the association are generally not personally liable for debts and liabilities of the association, including legal costs.
+The benefit of 'limited liability' that comes with incorporation, is that committee members of the association are generally not personally liable for debts and liabilities of the association, including legal costs, provided. the actions or omissions of the committee member are done in good faith.